qtnc/swan/docs/language-syntax.md

 - i: ignore case
 - y: sticky/continous flag

+### Ranges
+A Range is a simple way to express a range of values with a starting and ending value.
+It is especially useful in for loops.

+- 0..10: Closed range from 0 to 9, or 0 to 10 exclusive, i.e. 10 isn't in the range
+- 1...10: Inclusive range from 1 to 10, i.e. 10 is in the range
+- Range(start, end, step, inclusive): complete constructor.
+For example Range(1, 10, 2) will generate 1, 3, 5, 7, 9.

 ### Null and undefined
 Null is different than undefined.
 As in JavaScript, null designates the absence of a value, while undefined indicates something that isn't, or not yet defined.